 Where did we stay on the bay of Kotor?

-We have been staying on Kotor’s banks for eleven days; six days in Ljuta and five days in Prcanj.
+We have been staying on Kotor’s banks for eleven days; six days in Ljuta (Click here to see where we stayed) and five days in Prcanj (Click here to see where we stayed).
 We were spoiled with bright sunshine, few clouds and calm waters in the bay of Kotor and I am told by locals that this is the norm.

-Perast was no different; a delightful town, beautiful clear waters, bright sunshine, a double sunbed with a cocktail.
+Perast was no different; a delightful town, with beautiful clear waters, bright sunshine, and a double sunbed with a cocktail.

 Perast has a reputation for being a tourist jaunt and the fact that the town’s roads are closed to traffic says it all (there are two car parks either end of Perast).
 When we arrived the car parks were full of tourist coaches and my heart started to sink.